sdisalvo-crd/your-own-wallet/README.md

 ![13122022151446](https://user-images.githubusercontent.com/119612231/207372478-29a31a6b-0515-4a7d-8aa3-51fb9d441ec9.jpg)

-14. We will now generate some payment addresses in a similar way as we did for the stake address adding the following new methods to the `account.ts` file:
+14. We will now generate multiple external and internal payment addresses in a similar way as we did earlier for the stake address, adding the following new methods to the `account.ts` file:

 ```
 export const generatePaymentAddress = async (derivePkey: Bip32PrivateKey, network: number, chain: number, index: number) => {